tdawes93/arsenal-quiz/README.md

     - The questions and answers were taken from [Fun Trivia Arsenal Section](https://www.funtrivia.com/en/Sports/Arsenal-7231.html).

-    - General inspiration for the layout and functionality of the quiz was taken from [Buzzfeed Quizzes](https://www.buzzfeed.com/uk/quizzes) and Paul Bowden's [MP2 project](https://github.com/PaulBowden673/Projects-MP-MP2-Quiz)
+    - General inspiration for the layout and functionality of the quiz was taken from [Buzzfeed Quizzes](https://www.buzzfeed.com/uk/quizzes) and Paul Bowden's [MP2 project](https://github.com/PaulBowden673/Projects-MP-MP2-Quiz).

 - Media
-    - The videos linked in the 'Booking Form' are the property of [Snowboard Pro Camp](https://www.snowboardprocamp.com/).
-Permission was obtained to use these videos.
-    - All other photos and videos were either downloaded from [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/), or owned by myself.
+    - All photos were either downloaded from [Unsplash](https://unsplash.com/) or [Pexels](https://www.pexels.com/).

 ***

 ## Acknowledgments

 I'd like to thank my mentor Spencer Bariball for his support and feedback throughout the project.
-I'd also like to thank my friend Richard Hall for his photography skills for various images used.
-Finally the group of friends and family I had test and give feedback on the site on their various mobiles and laptops.
+I'd also like to thank the group of friends and family I had test and give feedback on the site on their various mobiles and laptops.